Wide range of innovative products

 The planets of our solar system are both fascinating and photogenic: Mercury and Venus, the inner planets, show us their different phases, Mars reveals its ice caps and sandstorms, the gas giants Jupiter and Saturn display their changing cloud bands, and the outer planets, Uranus and Neptune, are photographic challenges at the very edge of our solar system.

-Compact, long-focal telescopes such as the Schmidt Cassegrain shown here are ideal for planetary photography.
+Compact, long-focal-length telescopes such as the Schmidt Cassegrain shown here are ideal for planetary photography.
 The motor-driven German mount provides precise tracking for the telescope, thus enabling longer exposure image sequences with the connected CCD camera.
-U. Dittler Compact, long-focal telescopes such as the Schmidt Cassegrain shown here are ideal for planetary photography.
+U. Dittler Compact, long-focal-length telescopes such as the Schmidt Cassegrain shown here are ideal for planetary photography.
 The motor-driven German mount provides precise tracking for the telescope, thus enabling longer exposure image sequences with the connected CCD camera.
 U. Dittler

 What is common to the photography of all the objects of our solar system is that, for some years now, the production of single images no longer dominates the field.
 Instead, many hundreds or thousands of images are captured with a CCD camera and the sharpest of these are later combined into impressive composite images using digital image processing.
 In this way, not only can atmospheric turbulence be eliminated from the images, but also camera noise can be reduced.
 Using this imaging technique together with digital image processing, today’s amateur planetary astrophotography is of a quality that would not have been achievable 20 years ago - even by professional astronomers.